tc39/proposal-decimal/README.md

 These special values are exposed as ordinary Decimal values rather than causing exceptions, so that computation can continue in exceptional conditions.

 Decimal does not expose information about trailing zeroes.
 Thus, "1.20" is valid syntax, but there is no way to distinguish 1.20 from 1.2: equality compares mathematical values (so `1.20` and `1.2` are equal), and `toString` always renders a normalized String.
 Crucially, this is a guarantee about what Decimal *exposes*, not a requirement on how a value is *stored*.
-An implementation is free to keep values unnormalized internally — preserving trailing zeroes — and to normalize only on the way out, when rendering a String or comparing values.
+An implementation is free to keep values unnormalized internally and to normalize only on the way out, when rendering a String or comparing values.
 A motto that captures this is "normalize on the way out".

 This hybrid stance is deliberate.
 Mike Cowlishaw, an author of IEEE 754's decimal arithmetic, explains in the [Decimal Arithmetic FAQ](https://speleotrove.com/decimal/decifaq4.html) why decimal arithmetic is typically performed *unnormalized*: addition and subtraction often need no alignment shifts, the coefficient and exponent computations stay independent, and results match what users expect from manual calculation.
 Because Decimal never exposes whether a value is normalized, an implementation can reap essentially all of those benefits (mainly performance) without forcing callers to reason about trailing zeroes.
 Not exposing trailing zeroes is, in turn, a deliberate omission from the capabilities defined by IEEE 754: trailing zeroes are display precision, not arithmetic, and tracking them is precisely the job of [Amount](https://github.com/tc39/proposal-amount).
 (Relatedly, the [keep trailing zeroes proposal](https://github.com/tc39/proposal-intl-keep-trailing-zeros), now at Stage 3, ensures that `Intl` does not silently strip trailing zeroes when formatting digit strings.)